Rohan-SSS/RoboticsAcademy/docs/generate_a_radi.md

     Each of the parameters is explained below:

 `ROBOTICS_ACADEMY`: This is the branch name of the Robotics Academy repository to use.
-Default value is master.
+Default value is humble-devel.

 `ROBOTICS_INFRASTRUCTURE`: This is the branch name of the Robotics Infrastructure repository to use.
-Default value is noetic-devel.
+Default value is humble-devel.

 `RAM`: This is the branch name of the RoboticsApplicationManager repository to use.
-Default value is main.
+Default value is humble-devel.

 `ROS_DISTRO`: This is the ROS distribution to use.
 The script currently supports `noetic` and `humble`.
-Default value is noetic.
+Default value is humble.

 `IMAGE_TAG`: This is the tag of the Docker image that will be created.
 Default value is `test`.
 ## Example